A Hierarchy of Supermartingales for $\omega$-Regular Verification: Null Recurrence and Streett Supermartingales

 \end{example}

 On the other hand, LexGSSMs are not complete for null recurrence. \begin{example} Consider the symmetric random walk on $\mathbb{Z}$ with a Streett condition given as $A = \mathbb{Z} \setminus \{ 0 \}$ and $B = \{ 0 \}$.
 This is the well-known recurrence property of the 1-dimensional symmetric random walk.
 Although the Streett condition is almost surely satisfied from any initial state, there is no LexGSSM for this problem.
-The proof is given in Proposition~\ref{prop:lexgssm-not-complete} in the appendix.
+The proof is given in \referappendix{Proposition}{B.1}{prop:lexgssm-not-complete}.

 \end{example}